DavidMertz/sdt/README.md

 An additional "fallback" means of supporting programming languages for analysis is using the `tree-sitter-cli` parser/generator with any grammars that happen to be installed.
-This loses the ability to tailor analysis to a specific language version, but adds many additional languges.
+This loses the ability to tailor analysis to a specific language version, but adds many additional languages.
 See the main documentation for details.

 In one manner or another (or via multiple, configurable options), `sdt` can